SimpleHacks/saferotp/docs/PURPOSE.md

 * By default, failing writes to special OTP rows with unsupported functionality
   * e.g., OTP access keys, bootloader keys, encryption keys, etc.

-* OTP Directory Entries
-  * Dynamically locate data stored in OTP
-  * Add new entries to the directory
-  * Increase yield for boards shipped with imperfect OTP ... fewer binned compared to using fixed rows
-  * Directory entry type specifies how the data is encoded into the OTP rows (RAW, BYTE3, RBIT3, RBIT8, ECC, ...)

 ## Non-Goals